Constraints on the Local Cosmic Void from the Pantheon Supernovae Data: Methodology and Data

 According to the above Friedmann-like equation, we can define the density parameters of matter, curvature and dark energy today as

-The profile of the void can be parameterized by the depth and size of the void and the width of the void boundary~\cite{Garcia-Bellido:2008vdn}.
-In fact, the depth and size of the void are enough and the width of the void boundary can be ignored~\cite{Valkenburg:2012td}
+The profile of the void can be parameterized by the depth\Mov{,} size\Mov{,} and \Mov{boundary }width of the void~\cite{Garcia-Bellido:2008vdn}.
+In fact, the depth and size of the void are \Mov{sufficient to constrain it } and the width of the void boundary can be ignored~\cite{Valkenburg:2012td}\Mov{.
+We thus parameterise the void with the following curvature profile}

 where we have assumed the universe is flat outside the void, $k_{\rm c}$ is the curvature at the center and $r_{\rm B}$ is the comoving radius of the void.